 This series also underlyingly questions the perennity of Digital Art itself.

-Born during an online residency on the "IsThisIt" platform at the beginning of 2020, the work is presented for the first time as an installation for this exhibition in Shenzhen (China).
+Born during an online residency on the IsThisIt? platform at the beginning of 2020, the work was presented for the first time as an installation for the exhibition “The Final Prophet” in Shenzhen (China) curated by Iris Long and Qui Zhijie and featuring artists such as: Jakob Kudsk Steensen, Heather Dewey-Hagborg, Daria Jelonek and Akihiko Taniguchi among others.

 The “Obsology” series currently includes: